patters-match/z88/readme.txt

 ----------------------------------------------------------------------
-Compiling the Z80 assembler tool chain (Mpm & MakeApp)
+Compiling the Z80 assembler tool chain (Mpm & Z88Card)
 ----------------------------------------------------------------------
 (This is provided automatically by the Z88 Workbench Installer)